Israel national beach soccer team: History

 In June 2007, the Israel Beach Football league was founded.
 For the opening event, the IFA scheduled a friendly match between Israel's and England's national teams.
 At the end, Israel won its first match 6–5.
 Both Alon Mizrahi and Itzik Zohar, former national player for Israel national football team, scored during the first match.

 2007 Euro Beach Soccer League qualifiers

-Later in June 2007, the Israeli national team participated in Group B qualifying games of Euro Beach Soccer League in Athens.Israel lost its first match against Russia 12–13 after penalty shootout.
+Later in June 2007, the Israel national team participated in Group B qualifying games of Euro Beach Soccer League in Athens.Israel lost its first match against Russia 12–13 after penalty shootout.
 The match ended in a 6–6 draw, and after a scoreless extra time, the teams went to a penalty shootout.
 Israel's captain, Tzahi Ilos, scored all of Israel's regular time goals.At the second match of the group stage, Israel surprised the host Greece, and won 2–1.
 Tzahi Ilos scored the winning goal on the third period.At the end, Israel finished second in the group, after Russia's 5–1 win against Greece, and didn't qualify to the 2007 Euro Beach Soccer League.
 Israel's captain, Tzahi Ilos, won the MVP and top scorers awards.